-Tom Sowden is Senior Research Fellow in artists’ books and academic lead for the Centre for Fine Print Research’s laser cutting area.
+Tom Sowden is Senior Research Fellow in artists’ books, programme leader for the new MA Design and academic lead for the Centre for Fine Print Research’s laser cutting area.
 His research is of direct benefit to artists, designers, makers and manufacturers helping them to develop ideas and bring new products to the marketplace through access to his research, digital prototyping, manufacturing, workshops, touring exhibitions, knowledge transfer, advice and CPD courses.
 Tom is also a key member of the teaching team for the MA Multi-disciplinary Printmaking course.

 Tom completed the AHRC funded project Paper Models: investigating Laser cutting technology to develop new artists’ books and paper based creative practice for arts, crafts and design in 2011.
 A study into the long-term potential of laser cutting technology for artists.
 Artists often adapt industrial and digital technologies to work with creatively, as evidenced by the use of digital printing, to create artists' books and prints.
 This project explored new methodologies for artists' creative production methods and the potential of the laser cutter as a tool for artists working with the book form and paper-based work.

 Tom also completed a two-year AHRC funded research project with Sarah Bodman in early 2010 'In an arena including digital and traditional artists' publishing formats - what will be the canon for the artist's book in the 21st Century?'

 This major study was a responsive exploration with a collaborative, international audience of artists, academics, presses, publishers, curators, dealers, collectors and students involved in the field of artists books, in order to propose an inclusive structure for the academic study, artistic practice and historical appreciation of the artist's book.
 All published outcomes are online including, interviews, essays, conference papers, case studies and their manifesto for the book.